-- "State-By-State Variability in Adolescent Privacy Laws" (Pediatrics, 2022) - Adolescent and Young Adult Health Care in Maryland: A Guide to Understanding Consent and Confidentiality Laws (2019) - Consent Laws by State- 2024: overview from Guttmacher Institute - "How Should Adolescent Health Decision-Making Authority Be Shared?"
-(AMA Journal of Ethics, 2020) case study-based article - "Confidentiality and Caring for Adolescent Patients in the Age of the 21st Century Cures Act" (Journal of Adolescent Health, 2022) - "Adolescent Consent and Confidentiality: Complexities in Context of the 21st Century Cures Act" (Pediatrics, 2022) - "Confidentiality in the Care of Adolescents: Technical Report" (AAP, 2024) - "Confidentiality in the Care of Adolescents: Policy Statement" (AAP, 2024) - "Confidentiality in Adolescent Health Care" (ACOG Committee Opinion, 2020) - May is National Adolescent Health Month!
+- "State-By-State Variability in Adolescent Privacy Laws" (Pediatrics, 2022) - Adolescent and Young Adult Health Care in Maryland: A Guide to Understanding Consent and Confidentiality Laws (2019) - Consent Laws by State- 2025: overview from Guttmacher Institute - "How Should Adolescent Health Decision-Making Authority Be Shared?"
+(AMA Journal of Ethics, 2020) case study-based article - "Confidentiality and Caring for Adolescent Patients in the Age of the 21st Century Cures Act" (Journal of Adolescent Health, 2022) - "Adolescent Consent and Confidentiality: Complexities in Context of the 21st Century Cures Act" (Pediatrics, 2022) - "Confidentiality in the Care of Adolescents: Technical Report" (AAP, 2024) - "Confidentiality in the Care of Adolescents: Policy Statement" (AAP, 2024) - "NASPAG/SAHM Statement: The 21st Century Cures Act & Adolescent Confidentiality" (ACOG Committee Opinion, 2020) - May is National Adolescent Health Month!
 (HHS Office of Population Affairs link)